ElenaChes/python-image-scanner-standalone/README.md

 > [!NOTE]
 > Common causes for failing to process the image:
+>
 > - The paper isn't visible in its entirety in the input image.
-> - The paper and the background color aren't distinct enough in the input image.
+> - The paper and the background colors aren't distinct enough.